bcgov/ols-router/glossary.md

 <a name="copyrightLicense">copyrightLicense</a> | Copyright license applicable to all responses of the BC Route Planner API.
 <a name="correctSide">correctSide</a> | If true, the route starts and ends on same side of road as start and end points.
 Default is false.
 <a name="criteria">criteria</a> | Routing criteria to optimize.
 One of shortest or fastest.
 Default is fastest.
+<a name="dataProcessingTimestamp">dataProcessingTimestamp</a> | A timestamp indicating when the data was last processed (e.g., 2023-12-18T23:05:54Z)
 <a name="departure">departure</a> | The departure date and time in internet timestamp notation as defined in RFC 3339, section 5.6 (e.g., 2019-02-28T11:36:00-08:00).
 This parameter will be ignored if time-dependency is disabled.
 <a name="directions">directions</a> | A structured sequence of turn-by-turn directions including notifications.
 <a name="disable">disable</a> | Disable optional routing features; A comma-separated list of modules.
 See the description below of 'enable' for a full list of parameter values.
 Enable takes precedence over disable.
 When the enable parameter is used, unlisted values will be disabled.